What is T12 in Real Estate and How to Calculate It? A Step-By-Step Guide

 How to Calculate Trailing Twelve Months (T12) for your Real Estate Property?

 To calculate T12, sum up the income and expenses over the previous 12 months.
 Then subtract the total expenses from the total income, which will yield your net income.
-The resulting T12 will tell you about the property’s ability to generate revenue, manage expenses, and yield potential returns on investment.

 Step #1: Gather Monthly Data